Your childhood dreams may have been crushed, but NASA could still fulfill them.

 The class of 2021 was chosen from a field of more than 12,000 applicants.

 The 10 recruits range in age from 32 to 45.
-Every candidate possesses enviable academic qualifications, although all of them are stereotypical space nerds.
+Every candidate possesses enviable academic qualifications, although not all of them are stereotypical space nerds.

 While the crop includes Air Force majors and NASA aerospace engineers, some of them are merely brilliant scientists.